There are currently no workshops planned.

 Your workshop will be conducted by one of these Zotero experts.

-Sebastian Karcher is finishing his dissertation in political science at Northwestern University.
+Sebastian Karcher holds a PhD in political science from Northwestern University.
 Known in the Zotero world by his screen-name “adamsmith” he has been an active member of the Zotero community since 2008.
 As one of the most active developers of CSL citation styles, he has been an important contributor to the success of the CSL project in and beyond Zotero.
 Over the last year he has also contributed and repaired dozens of Zotero translators.
 In more than 10,000 forum posts, Sebastian has answered countless user questions and in the process developed a deep understanding of the issues different types of users face in their daily use of Zotero.
 The Zotero blog featured this interview with Sebastian in July 2011.